justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-low-stock-activity/README.md

     public static final String KEY = "Example";
 ```

-> It is important to provide a distinct key for your low stock activity so that Liferay Commerce can distinguish your new activity from others in the [low stock activity registry](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-service/src/main/java/com/liferay/commerce/internal/stock/activity/CommerceLowStockActivityRegistryImpl.java).
+> It is important to provide a distinct key for our low stock activity so that Liferay Commerce can distinguish the new activity from others in the [low stock activity registry](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-service/src/main/java/com/liferay/commerce/internal/stock/activity/CommerceLowStockActivityRegistryImpl.java).
 Reusing a key that is already in use will override the existing associated activity.

 ### Implement the `CommerceLowStockActivity` Interface